Financial Planning Strategies to Enhance Qualified Small Business Stock (QSBS)

 While trusts provide enhanced asset protection and greater control on distributions, founders should think through the pros and cons of direct gifting or QSBS stacking through trust structures.
 Trusts have additional ongoing costs, administrative requirements, and potentially higher compressed tax rates on the reinvestment.

 The timing of gifts should also be carefully considered.
 In the case where the company is worth more over time, early gifts can use less of one’s lifetime gift exemption.
 Given the cost and administrative hassle of implementing trust gifts, many shareholders opt to make these gifts close to a sale.
 However, if a sale is too close to the timing of the gift, the IRS may argue the “assignment of income” doctrine and potentially disallow the gift.
+If transfers are made close the an actual sale, it makes sense to meticulously document the unresolved deal issues at that point.

 Stacking strategies can be combined with other effective financial planning strategies to help minimize potential tax liability.
 The founder may want to consider gifting sharing to non-grantor trusts in tax-free states to avoid state taxes on the sale and/or reinvestment.
 Moreover, stacking gifts of minority interests can benefit from valuation discounts to minimize the use of the lifetime gift tax exemption.